Mallor705/Twinverse/docs/GUIDE.md

 - **Capture Mouse & Keyboard:** Dedicate the mouse and keyboard to a single instance.
 For now, only one instance at a time can use the mouse and keyboard.
 - **Audio Device:** Select a specific audio output device for the instance.
 - **Refresh Rate:** Set the refresh rate for the instance.
 Useful if you want to cap FPS or use a specific refresh rate.
+- **Environment Variables:** Define specific environment variables for the instance.

 [IMAGE]